amynic/ainights-sessionowners/README.md

 * Laptop with a modern web browser (Google Chrome, Microsoft Edge)
 * [Azure Storage Explorer - available on Windows, Linux and macOS](https://azure.microsoft.com/en-gb/features/storage-explorer/)
 * [Postman, API Development Environment - available on Windows, Linux and macOS](https://www.getpostman.com/downloads/)
+* Clone this repository to your local machine to gain images and code samples you need for the demos: ```git clone https://github.com/amynic/ainights-sessionowners.git```

 ## Session Timings